MFS4711/project1-practice/README.md

 - [unsplash](https://unsplash.com/) was used for the arts and crafts photo on the get-involved page

 ## Future Improvements
-Briefly discuss potential future improvements or features that could be added to the project.
-**Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
-These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.

 There is major scope for improvement for this project particularly relating to the could have user stories.
 This includes the unfinished webpages, mindefulness and community, which would have provided increased value on the website as it would further illustrate the ethos of the organisation, to provide mental health information but also act as a safe environment for all people to connect.
 These pages were not completed due to time constraints and it's lower priority compared to other aspects of the website.

-Following the above, another improvement could be to make the page react differently depending on the day of the week, so advertising a particular event.
+Following the above, another improvement could be to make the page more interactive and react differently depending on the day of the week, so advertising a particular event.
 I currently don't possess the ability or knowledge to do this, and so this was not implemented.

-There were particular difficulties finding suitable artwork for this project and so, if this organisation were to be a reality, I would spend more time to either search for these further and refine the images or physically take them.
+There were also particular difficulties finding suitable artwork for this project and so, if this organisation were to be a reality, I would spend more time to either search for these further and refine the images or physically take them.